Fatimoh29/Alfido-task-3/README.md

 - **40K Inactive Consumers**

 **Insight:**
 While a churn rate below 20% is reasonable, understanding why **40K customers** become inactive can help improve retention.
-Common reasons may include dissatisfaction with products or first-time buyers who do not return.
+Common reasons such as  dissatisfaction with products or first-time buyers who do not return.

 **Recommendation:**
 - Conduct feedback surveys to understand dissatisfaction drivers.